caprica/picam/README.md

 If the colouration of your captured images looks a bit "off", try setting a `delay` value on the `CameraConfiguration` - the delay value is used to give the camera sensor time to "settle" before capturing the image.
 Even a delay as small as 5ms can make a significant difference.

+The `Camera` instance is obviously *not thread-safe*.
+You must not attempt to use the camera from multiple threads at the same time.

 Status
 ------